weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 decryption algorithm `KW-AD`.
-Unlike `W'` and `WStep'` this function will have a different type than its related routine in the `KW-AE` family because it needs to capture whether or not the ciphertext authenticates *as well as* compute the corresponding plaintext.
+Unlike `W'` and `WStep'` this function will have a different type than its related routine in the `KW-AE` family because it needs to capture whether or not the ciphertext authenticates *as well as* computes the corresponding plaintext.

 **EXERCISE**: Study `Algorithm 4` from the standard and complete the definition of `KWAD` below by filling in the function skeleton